ibrathesheriff/sheriffs-jailhouse/content/episodes/why-do-things-never-materialise-like-tutorials-or-guides.md

 ## It's not working :/
 When I navigated to [https://ibrathesheriff.com/](https://ibrathesheriff.com/) in Chrome.

-Instead of seeing
+Instead of seeing,

 ![Image of the landing page of ibrathesheriff.com](/img/episodes/wtf/ibrathesheriff-posts-page.png)

-I kept seeing
+I kept seeing:

 ![Image failing to load ibrathesheriff.com](/img/episodes/wtf/ibrathesheriff-not-displaying.png)